seapath/ansible/inventories/README.md

 * the physical machines
 * the cluster internal network (Open vSwitch topology)
 * the virtual machines
-## SEAPATH Ansible inventories examples description

-All inventories examples are in YAML format.
-The example inventories are:
-* `seapath_demo_cluster_definition_example.yml`: SEAPATH cluster demo
-* `seapath_standalone_definition_example.yml`: SEAPATH standalone hypervisor setup
-* The complex SEAPATH cluster inventories are:
-	* `seapath_cluster_definition_example.yml`: physical machines
-	* `seapath_ovstopology_definition_example.yml`: cluster internal network (Open vSwitch topology)
-	* `seapath_vm_definition_example.yml`: virtual machines

-The directory also contains the firewall rules `iptables_rules_example.txt` which are referring in `seapath_cluster_definition_example.yml`.

-The simple SEAPATH cluster inventory require only minor tweak to be adapted.
-In all other files described, all the options which do not match a realistic case and need to be modified are indicated.

-### Optional variables
+## Advanced variables

 You can find concrete examples of the variables in the inventories of this directory.
 Below are optional advanced variables that are not described in the examples.

-#### Network implementation
+### Network implementation

 ```yaml
 apply_network_config: true